 Provided material assets for the project

 Game Design: Iterations

 I had originally set out to create a game akin to DnD, with a variety of classes/roles letting players pick a character with a special modifier and individual goal.
 I began playtesting with the first 2 character classes, one with a fixed route and the other with a randomly generated route.
 All of the playstesters enjoyed the character with the random route (The Delivery Person) more so than the other character with a fixed route, so instead of trying to create asymmetrical roles, I decided I wanted to focus on just the one, which had already the makings of an interesting game system.

 The second biggest additions was, after completing the initial system of the game, a few

 players had asked for more interaction.
-I spent so much time focusing on how cyclists have a *bad* time in the city, I hadn't added any mechanic that would allow the to affect their circumstances.
-With the introduction of "Bonus Cards" for achieving an objective, players were now able to gain an "equipment card" that would allow them to effect their rolls, allowing for a greater sense of agency, showing ways cyclists can also experience safer cycling.
+I spent so much time focusing on how cyclists have a *bad* time in the city, I hadn't added any mechanic that would allow the player to affect their circumstances.
+With the introduction of "Bonus Cards" for achieving an objective, players were now able to gain an "equipment card" that would allow them to affect their rolls, allowing for a greater sense of agency, showing ways cyclists can also experience safer cycling.

 Fig 2. - Game Manual, Game Board, and Card Decks

 Nolan Pearson - Gameplay Designer, Card Designer, Playtester

 Yuan Kang - Board designer, Playtester